pomme-clic/s-money-documentation/docs/docs/accounts/P2P.md

 <Highlight type="danger">

 Even if it is rare case, you, as client, will have to cover and recover your client debt.
-But do not worry all the necessay API are available.
+But do not worry all the necessary APIs are available.

 </Highlight>